 Can Cycling Help Control Diabetes?

 Yes, cycling can help control diabetes.
-Exercise helps the body to better use insulin and manage blood sugar levels.
+Exercise helps the body to use insulin better and manage blood sugar levels.

 In addition, cycling can help you lose weight, which can also help to control diabetes.